Xe/site/blog/how-i-start-rust-2020-03-15.markdown

 ```

 The HTTP service works.
 We have a binary that is created with the Rust compiler.
-However, it could use some tests.
+This binary will be available at `./target/debug/helloworld`.
+However, it could
+use some tests.

 ## Testing